 (g) if the reporting entity discloses an estimate of possible reserves in the statement:

-possible reserves (in total); and
+(i) possible reserves (in total); and

-(ii) proved plus probable plus possible reserves (in total).
+(ii) proved plus probable plus possible reserves (in total – 3P).

-2. The reporting entity shall provide a general discussion in Form A, that avoids misleading statements.
+2. The reporting entity shall provide a general discussion in Form 1, that avoids misleading statements.
 The discussion should include the technologies used to establish the appropriate level of certainty for the reserve estimates.
 This discussion should describe methodologies used for the reserve bookings, and how in- place volumes were calculated, production tests were interpreted and recovery factors assigned.

 3. Net Present Value of Future Net Revenue– Disclose, by country and in the aggregate, the net present value of future net revenue attributable to the reserves categories referred to in section 1 of this Item, estimated using constant or forecast prices and costs, before and after deducting future income tax expenses, calculated without discount and using discount rates of 5 percent, 10 percent, 15 percent and 20 percent.